Seirdy/seirdy.one/content/meta/site-design.md

 description: "The accessibility statement and design standards I hold myself to when creating seirdy.one"
 date: "2022-06-10T00:00:00+00:00"
 ---
-This site may look simple on the surface, but I put a _lot_ of thought into it.
-I hold myself to a long list of requirements concerning accessibility, compatibility, privacy, security, and machine-friendliness.
+This site may look bare-bones on the surface, but I put much thought into it.
+I hold myself to a long list of requirements.
+I make mistakes; if part of my site violates these standards, please contact me!

-<p role="doc-tip">Note: all references to "pixels" (<abbr title="pixels">px</abbr>) in this section refer to CSS pixels.</p>
+<p role="doc-tip">Note: all references to "pixels" (<abbr title="pixels">px</abbr>) refer to CSS pixels.</p>

+{{<toc>}}

 Accessibility statement
 -----------------------

-I've made every effort to make seirdy.one as accessible as possible.
-More information about the accessibility-related work for seirdy.one is in my post {{<mention-work>}}{{<cited-work url="https://seirdy.one/posts/2020/11/23/website-best-practices/" name="Best practices for inclusive textual websites" extraName="headline">}}{{</mention-work>}}.
+I hold seirdy.one to the highest accessibility standards possible.
+For more information about seirdy.one's accessibility-related work, read {{<mention-work itemtype="BlogPosting">}}{{<cited-work url="https://seirdy.one/posts/2020/11/23/website-best-practices/" name="Best practices for inclusive textual websites" extraName="headline">}}{{</mention-work>}}.

 ### Conformance status

-The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) defines requirements for designers and developers to improve accessibility for people with disabilities.
+The [Web Content Accessibility Guidelines (<abbr>WCAG</abbr>)](https://www.w3.org/WAI/standards-guidelines/wcag/) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-I've made sure seirdy.one is **fully conformant with WCAG 2.2 level AA.**
+I make seirdy.one **fully conformant with <abbr>WCAG</abbr> 2.2 level AA.**

-<dfn>Fully conformant</dfn> means that the content fully conforms to the accessibility standard without any exceptions.
+<dfn>Fully conformant</dfn> means that the content conforms to the accessibility standard without any exceptions.

-### Additional accessibility considerations
+### More accessibility considerations

-Additionally, I strive to conform to WCAG 2.2 level AAA wherever applicable.
-I comply with all AAA criteria except for the following:
+I conform to all <abbr>WCAG</abbr> AAA success criteria (<abbr>SC</abbr>) _except_ the following:

-SC 2.4.9 Link Purpose (Link Only)
+<abbr>SC</abbr> 2.4.9 Link Purpose (Link Only)
-: I'm actually trying to follow this criterion, but it's a work in progress.
-Let me know if any link names can be improved!
+: <abbr>SC</abbr> 2.4.9 conformance is a work in progress.
+Let me know if any link names need improvement!
 Link purpose _in context_ always makes sense.

-SC 3.1.5 Reading Level
+<abbr>SC</abbr> 3.1.5 Reading Level
-: The required reading ability often exceeds the lower secondary education level, especially on more technical articles.
+: Required reading ability often exceeds the lower secondary education level.

-SC 3.1.6 Pronunciation
+<abbr>SC</abbr> 3.1.6 Pronunciation
-: I do not yet provide any pronunciation information.
+: I do not currently offer any pronunciation information.

-I have only tested WCAG compliance in mainstream browser engines (Blink, Gecko, WebKit).
-Full details on how I meet every WCAG success criterion are on a separate page: [Details on WCAG 2.2 conformance](../wcag-conformance/)
+I have only tested <abbr>WCAG</abbr> compliance in mainstream browser engines (Blink, Gecko, WebKit).
+For full details on how I meet every <abbr>WCAG</abbr> success criterion, read <cite>[Details on <abbr>WCAG</abbr> 2.2 conformance]({{<relref "wcag-conformance.md">}})</cite>.

-I also go further than WCAG in many aspects:
+The <abbr>WCAG</abbr> presents a starting point, not a stopping point.
+Here are some non-<abbr>WCAG</abbr> accessibility criteria I consider:

-- Rather than follow SC 2.5.5's requirement to achieve a minimum tap target size of 44 by 44 pixels, I follow Google's more strict guidelines.
-These guidelines mandate that targets are at least 48-by-48 pixels, with no overlap against any other targets in a 56-by-56 pixel range.
-I try to follow this guideline for any interactive element that isn't a hyperlink surrounded by body text.
+- Rather than follow <abbr>SC</abbr> 2.5.5's advice to achieve a minimum tap target size of 44 by 44 pixels, I follow Google's more strict guidelines.
+These guidelines mandate target sizes of at least 48-by-48 pixels, with no overlap against any other targets in a 56-by-56 pixel range.
+I follow this guideline for any interactive element _except_ inline hyperlinks surrounded by non-interactive text.

-- I ensure at least one such 56-by-56&nbsp;px non-interactive region exists on the page, for users with hand tremors or or anyone who wants to tap the screen without clicking something.
+- I ensure at least one such 56-by-56&nbsp;px non-interactive region exists on the page, for users with hand tremors or anyone who wants to tap the screen without clicking something.

-- With the exception of in-text borders, I only set custom colors in response to the `prefers-color-scheme: dark` media query.
-These custom colors pass APCA contrast ratios, all being close to the ideal lightness contrast of 90.
-They are also autism- and overstimulation-friendly colors: the yellow links are significantly de-saturated to reduce harshness.
+- Except for text borders, I only set custom colors in response to the `prefers-color-scheme: dark` media query.
+These custom colors have an Advanced Perceptual Contrast Algorithm (<abbr>APCA</abbr>) lightness contrast close to the ideal value of 90.
+I use autism- and overstimulation-friendly colors: the yellow links have low saturation to reduce harshness.

-- I ensure that the page works on extremely narrow viewports without triggering two-dimensional scaling.
-It should work at widths well below 200 CSS pixels.
+- I ensure narrow viewports don't cause two-dimensional scrolling.
+I test this at widths narrower than 200 CSS pixels; this is much stricter than the <abbr>WCAG</abbr> threshold values.

 ### Assessment and evaluation

-I test each WCAG success criterion myself using the mainstream browser engines (Blink, Gecko, WebKit).
-I test using multiple screen readers: Orca (primary, with Firefox and Epiphany), NVDA (with Firefox and Chromium), Windows Narrator (with Microsoft Edge), Apple VoiceOver (with desktop and mobile Safari), and Android TalkBack (with Chromium).
+I test each <abbr>WCAG</abbr> success criterion with the mainstream browser engines: Blink, Gecko, and WebKit.
+I test using multiple screen readers:

+- Orca (primary, with Firefox and Epiphany)
+- NVDA (with Firefox and Chromium)
+- Windows Narrator (with Microsoft Edge)
+- Apple VoiceOver (with desktop and mobile Safari)
+- Android TalkBack (with Chromium)

 I also accept user feedback.
-Users are free to contact me through any means linked on my [About page](../../about/).
+Feel free to contact me through any means linked on my [About page]({{<relref "/about/_index.md">}}).

-Finally, I supplement manual testing with the following automated tools:
+The following automated tools supplement manual testing:

 - [axe-core](https://github.com/dequelabs/axe-core)
 - [IBM Equal Access Accessibility Checker](https://www.ibm.com/able/toolkit/verify/automated)